-5 Things to Consider Before Cancelling Your Car Insurance
+5 Things to Consider Before Canceling Your Car Insurance

 1. How Long Will You Be Without a Car?

 It's a pretty important question.
 If you are in between cars for just a short time, you should definitely keep your car insurance intact.
-Most states penalize drivers for going without car insurance for any length of time.
-Which means, when you go to purchase car insurance again, you will be high risk.
-Charged a higher rate just because you do not have an active policy.
+Most states penalize drivers for going without car insurance for any length of time, which means that when you go to purchase car insurance again, you will be labeled as a high-risk driver and you will be charged at a higher rate, just because you do not have an active policy.
+If you’re going to be without a car for several years, it might make sense to cancel your coverage -- but really only if you won’t be driving at all during that time, such as if you’re moving to a big city with great public transit or leaving the country.

-2. Can You Be Added As a Driver on Someone's Policy In Your Household?
+2. Can You Be Added As a Driver On Someone Else’s Policy In Your Household?

-One alternative is to be added as a driver onto another policy, usually, someone who lives in your household.
-Being added as a driver is usually fairly inexpensive.
-Rates could go up depending on your driving record and other rating factors.
-It would keep your insured status active, therefore you would not be considered high risk when you decide to insure another vehicle.
+One good alternative is to be added as a driver on another insurance policy -- usually the policy of someone who lives in your household.
+Being added as a driver is usually fairly inexpensive, but rates could go up depending on your driving record and other rating factors.
+Being listed as a driver on this policy would keep your insured status active, therefore you would not be considered high risk when you decide to insure another vehicle.

-3. Can You Reduce Coverage Instead of Canceling?
+3. Can You Reduce Your Coverage Instead of Canceling?

-What I am trying to say is why would anyone think they are better off canceling an entire policy verse just dropping physical damage?
-The lender will respond the same either way, but you will pay a much higher price if you cancel your policy in its entirety.
-One last possibility is to raise the deductible on comprehensive and collision to the maximum allowed.
-Save some money and keep some coverage.
+In addition to these benefits, you will still be covered for liability and medical depending on your selected coverage.
+Why would anyone think that they are better off canceling an entire insurance policy versus just dropping physical damage or other boutique coverage?
+The lender will respond to you the same either way, but you will pay a much higher price with the law and from your pocket if you cancel your policy in its entirety.
+One last possibility is to raise the deductible on comprehensive and collision to the maximum amount allowed.

 4. Do You Have a New Car Insurance Policy In Place?